yenoiwesa/share-wallet-qwilr/README.md

 On server side, although the services were supposed to be REST, they ended up being more 'REST-look-alike' than actual REST (they are verb oriented).

+In addition, I initially wanted to have the share price refresh with web sockets, but did not have time at all for this feature unfortunately.

 I was slowed down during the project mostly by:

 - finding a good API to retrieve stock exchange prices, this took longer than I hoped,